ibm-cloud-docs/solution-tutorials/istio-openshift.hidden.md

     ```
     {:pre}

-   These commands deploy the BookInfo app on to the cluster.
+   This command deploys the BookInfo app on to the cluster.
 Since you enabled automation sidecar injection, these pods will also include an Envoy sidecar as they are started in the cluster.
 Here, you have two versions of deployments, a new version (`v2`) in the current directory, and a previous version (`v1`) in a sibling directory.
 They will be used in future sections to showcase the Istio traffic routing capabilities.

 3. Verify that the pods are up and running.